Average Cost of Software Development

 Onshore and offshore both have their benefits and their weaknesses.
 However, there’s a third option that combines the best of both worlds, while weeding out the weakest parts.
 Nearshore outsourcing provides the convenience of a shared timezone and culture while also providing high quality, low cost services.
 In basic terms, it’s a win-win.

 To learn more about how iTexico can help you with reaching out to a nearshore development team, check out our “How We Deliver” page.
+And in the meantime, take a look at our Nearshore Teams Cost Calculator:

 Software development is expensive, that much is clear.
 Depending on the scope, scale, and hiring process you’re participating in, the cost can vary by an enormous margin.
 Setting your budgetary boundaries, while accounting for contingencies that may occur during development, is critical in the early stages of a project.
 Getting sideswiped by factors you should have accounted for is a black mark no one wants on their record.